ZuchnerLab/RExPRT/README.md

 chr start end motif sampleID
 ```

-* The TR coordinates (chr, start, and end sites) should be precise rather than including non-repetitive flanking sequence on either side.
+* The TR coordinates (chr, start, and end sites) should be for the hg19 reference.
+It is preferrential to have precise coordinates rather than including non-repetitive flanking sequence on either side.

 * If there is no sampleID, or TRs belong to a single sample, this column is still required and should be filled with some identifying information.